 This sounds a little ominous… and it can be!
 This is why I want to take a different approach.
-Don’t get me wrong, I have my goals set for this year too, like posting a blog per month.
-So before I dive into my goals, I would like to take a minute (just sit right there I’ll tell you how.. jk no Fresh Prince here) to be present and be grateful for all you and I have.
+Don’t get me wrong, I have my goals set for this year too, but before I dive into my goals, I would like to take a minute (just sit right there I’ll tell you how.. ok no Fresh Prince here) to be present and be grateful for all you and I have.

 Maybe that should be the word of the month?
 Grateful.
 This is why I chose a very special couple to highlight for the month of January.
 These lovely newlyweds reminded me that I have lots to be grateful for and I’m sure they will for you too.

 Hannah-Kate and Anthony met in NJ, moved to Virginia when Anthony joined the Marines, and then to California where he was stationed.
 They had to plan their wedding not only from across the country, but with the stress of his upcoming deployment.

 When I first spoke to them, they explained how Hannah-Kate grew up going to the Jersey shore and they wanted a beach wedding as they both LOVE the sand and ocean.
 Ocean Place Resort in Long Branch offered everything they wanted.